mdeous/dnscheck/README.md

 ### Checking domains for vulnerabilities

-The only mandatory argument is the `-d`/`-domains` one, which should be the path to a file containing the list of domains that should be checked.
-For the other optional options, please refer to the help below.

-The `-S` option can greatly improve detection, as it attempts to connect to the CNAMEs targets using HTTPS instead of plain HTTP.

-By default, the results are only displayed on stdout, if you want to save them to a file, you can use the `-o` option.
+Domains to be checked can be provided either in bulk via a file passed to the `-D`/`--domains-file` argument, or as a single domain passed to the `-d`/`--domain` argument.
+For nore control over the scan behavior, please refer to the other arguments as described below.

 Help: